-The assessment will be based on the criteria and % weightings set out in the table below and will include an assessment of the MRIAS application against the External Program's assessment criteria.
+The assessment will be based on the criteria and % weightings set out in the table below and will include an assessment of the MRIAS application against the CUREator+ assessment criteria.

-It is expected that applicants will use the MRIAS panel's feedback to further develop their External Program application prior to submission to the External Program.
+It is expected that applicants will use the MRIAS review panel's feedback to further develop their CUREator+ application prior to submission.

-Assessment Criteria Competitiveness for External Program funding The MRIAS applications competitiveness against the External Program's assessment criteria.
+Assessment Criteria % Competitiveness for CUREator+ funding The MRIAS applications competitiveness against the CUREator+ assessment criteria.
 40 Significance of the Activity for WA The significance of the issue or opportunity for WA (relevance/scale).
 How the proposed Activity will address the issue or opportunity.
 Potential to build WA capability and capacity in research and/or innovation.
 The expected benefits to the WA community (e.g. reduced inequities, improved health outcomes, economic, social and environmental benefits).
 Potential for translation and implementation of findings into policy, practice and/or the development of new processes, products and/or services, and commercialisation, if applicable.
 Alignment with FHRI Fund Focus Areas The primary purpose of the application addresses the FHRI Fund Focus Areas: Aboriginal, rural and regional health Burden of diseases Living with COVID-19 and Long COVID Mental health.
 10 Consumer involvement How consumers (people with a lived experience of a health issue, including patients, carers and people who use health care services) have been involved in the development of the proposed Activity.
 Plan for ongoing engagement in the Activity, including their roles and how their lived experience perspectives will inform the Activity through formal and informal processes.
 Refer to the 'Consumer involvement' section in this document.
+10